Pork meatballs, wrapped in a beggar's purse over a bed of peanut sauce and broccoli slaw.

 - 2 tablespoons cilantro, chopped

 - 3 tablespoons water, warm

 - Using a small pot on low heat add coconut milk, crushed lemongrass, and ginger.

 - Let steep for 2 hours to extract as much lemongrass and ginger flavor.

-- In separate bowl add ground pork, torn baguette bread, ground cumin, kosher salt, lemon zest, micro fined ginger, minced Thai chilies, and chopped cilantro.
+- In separate bowl add ground pork, baguette bread, ground cumin, 2 teaspoons kosher salt, lemon zest, minced ginger, minced Thai chilies, and chopped cilantro.

 - Roll out meatballs no bigger than 3 inches in diameter. set aside